Hiring choices can significantly impact your bottom line, especially since labor accounts for nearly 70% of total business costs.

 This role is a lifeline for business owners looking to reclaim their time and focus on strategy.
 Some VAs also specialize in creating reports or presentations as needed.

-Unlike an office assistant, VAs perform these tasks remotely yet remain highly responsive.
-The debate between “virtual assistant vs accounting clerk” often arises, but their roles are complementary rather than interchangeable.
+s perform these tasks remotely like an office assistant while remaining highly responsible.
+The debate” between “virtual assistant vs account “ng clerk” often arises, but their roles are complementary rather than interchangeable.

 Administrative support is one of the key reasons businesses hire Filipino virtual assistants, who are known for their skill and reliability.